davidsday/go-tdd/README.txt

 The plugin is actually about 90+% in Golang, with a small Vimscript and the tiniest bit of shell script thrown in.

-For me, it has been a definite success, help me to smoothly cycle through the steps of TDD quickly and efficiently.
+For me, it has been a definite success, it helps me to smoothly cycle through the steps of TDD quickly and efficiently.
 It has been a pleasure to use.
 Perhaps it might be useful for others....
+I have benefited greatly from the work of others in the Vim community, perhaps one or two folks might find this useful.

 It seeks to add two things: